 Storm front causes damage in Louisiana, Mississippi

-Forecasters say there’s a marginal chance of tornadoes Friday in a band stretching from the central Gulf Coast to southeast Virginia.
+There’s a marginal chance of tornadoes Friday in a band stretching from the central Gulf Coast to southeast Virginia, forecasters said.

-High winds are also predicted across parts of Alabama, Georgia, Kentucky, Tennessee, South Carolina, North Carolina and West Virginia.
+High winds were predicted Thursday evening and Friday morning across parts of Alabama, Georgia, Kentucky, Tennessee, South Carolina, North Carolina and West Virginia.